aaronactive/gmmk-pro-keymap/README.md

 This repository contains a custom keymap for the GMMK Pro keyboard, modified from the [2Manchu/gmmk-pro-qmk](https://github.com/2Manchu/gmmk-pro-qmk) QMK firmware.

 ## Overview
-The keymap file (`keymap.c` or specify filename) is tailored for my personal use, based on 2Manchu's QMK configuration for the GMMK Pro.
-It includes customizations such as [briefly describe your changes, e.g., "remapped keys for gaming, added RGB controls, or optimized for macOS"].
+The keymap file (`aa_keymap.c`) is tailored for my personal use, based on 2Manchu's QMK configuration for the GMMK Pro.
+It includes a small change to make the rotary encoder compatible with Voicemeeter Banana's CTRL-F11/F12 Volume hook.

 ## Modifications
-- Changed rotary encoder left/right to be CTRL-F11 and CTRL-F12 - As part of Voicemeeter's hook.
-Mute can't be changed by the looks of it due to how the RGB controls are setup
+- Changed rotary encoder left/right to be CTRL-F11 and CTRL-F12
+- Default layout otherwise besides PrtScr is Home.

 ## Usage
 1. Clone this repository or download the keymap file.
 2. Place the keymap file in the appropriate directory of your QMK firmware fork (e.g., `qmk_firmware/keyboards/gmmk/pro/keymaps/your_keymap_name`).